 If you feel like you have been a victim of sexual harassment or unlawful discrimination, call the experienced attorneys at the Derek Smith Law Group, PLLC.
 Our attorneys work diligently to protect the civil rights of our clients in both the workplace and in the classroom.
-Whether you are in New York City or Philadelphia, our sexual harassment attorneys have settled cases with large corporations and major universities and they may be able to help you too.
-Give our talented discrimination attorneys a call, toll free, at 1877 4NYLAWS, for your free consultation.
+Whether you are in New York City, Miami, or Philadelphia, our sexual harassment attorneys have settled cases with large corporations and major universities and they may be able to help you too.
+Give our talented discrimination attorneys a call at (800) 807-2209 for your free consultation.

 - Do Nooses, KKK comments, & Confederate Flags Show Racism in Ohio UPS? - March 14, 2019

 - Not So Cushy For Cushman & Wakefield - October 22, 2018